TL;DR

 - Motor Legal Protection: Covers legal costs (often up to £100,000) to help you recover uninsured losses from a third party who was at fault.
 This is arguably the most valuable add-on, as it funds the legal battle to get back your excess, lost earnings, and other out-of-pocket expenses.

-- Guaranteed Courtesy Car: A standard comprehensive policy may only provide a small "Class A" car (like a city car) and only if your vehicle is being repaired at an insurer-approved garage following an accident.
-A guaranteed courtesy car or enhanced courtesy car add-on ensures you get a vehicle, often of a similar size to your own, keeping you on the road with minimal disruption, even if your car is stolen or written off.
+- subject to terms Courtesy Car: A standard comprehensive policy may only provide a small "Class A" car (like a city car) and only if your vehicle is being repaired at an insurer-approved garage following an accident.
+A subject to terms courtesy car or enhanced courtesy car add-on can help you seek a vehicle, often of a similar size to your own, keeping you on the road with minimal disruption, even if your car is stolen or written off.

 - Breakdown Cover: Provides roadside assistance if your vehicle breaks down.
 Levels of cover range from basic roadside repair to nationwide recovery, onward travel, and home start.

-- Personal Accident Cover: Provides a tax-free lump sum payment in the event of serious, life-changing injury or death to the driver or passengers in an accident.
+- Personal Accident Cover: Provides a potentially tax-efficient lump sum payment in the event of serious, life-changing injury or death to the driver or passengers in an accident.

 The Anatomy of a Claim: Navigating the Aftermath of an Incident